foskaos/reporter/README.md

    reporter --input example_input.txt --template boring
    ```
 3. **Specific Output Location**:
-   Process an input file and output the result using a customer output path and filename but with the fancy default template :)
+   Process an input file and output the result using a custome output path and filename but with the fancy default template :)
    ```bash
    reporter --input example_input.txt --output example_output.txt
     ```